Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Methodology

 THB-splines are widely used for adaptive refinement in isogeometric analysis~\cite{Buffa2022_AdaptiveIGA,GIANNELLI2016,gu_adaptive_2018,patrizi_adaptive_2020}, typically by refining the basis functions supported in elements exhibiting large error indicators or estimators~\cite{kumar_simple_2015}.

-Within the SBM, the primary source of error is the Taylor‐series approximation on the surrogate boundary.
+Within the SBM, the primary source of error { for smooth problems} is the Taylor‐series approximation on the surrogate boundary.
 Accordingly, we can target refinement a priori: the only basis functions that need to be refined are those whose supports intersect the surrogate boundary.
 Refining one such basis function affects all knot spans in its support, which for a B-spline of degree $p$, $C^{p-1}$ continuous, form a rectangular patch of size $(p+1)\times(p+1)$.

-Fig.~\ref{fig:sbm-thb} illustrates the active knot spans affected by local refinement in the simple case of an immersed circular hole in a square domain.
-Fig.~\ref{fig:sbm-three-refinements} then shows the active knot spans and control points after applying $h$-, $p$-, and $k$-refinement, respectively.
-To preserve integration accuracy, the quadrature rule must be adjusted on each knot span according to the highest polynomial degree of the basis functions supported on it.
+{ Fig.~\ref{fig:sbm-thb} illustrates the active knot spans affected by local refinement for the representative example of an immersed circular hole in a square domain.
+Fig.~\ref{fig:sbm-three-refinements} shows the resulting active knot spans and control points after one step of $h$-, $p$-, and $k$-refinement, respectively.
+In all subsequent studies involving local refinement within the SBM, no adaptive refinement strategy is employed.
+Instead, a single refinement step is applied in a controlled manner to investigate under which conditions it is sufficient to recover the desired convergence behavior.} To preserve integration accuracy, the quadrature rule must be adjusted on each knot span according to the highest polynomial degree of the basis functions supported on it.
 In particular, the orange‐marked spans in Fig.\ref{fig:sbm-three-refinements} in the case of $p$- and $k$-refinement carry more quadrature points than the rest of the mesh.

+{ The following considerations are heuristic and intended to motivate the numerical study.
+They do not constitute a theoretical analysis of the SBM.
+Under this perspective, the qualitative effects of the different refinement schemes are expected to behave as follows:

-We therefore expect the refinements to behave as follows: \begin{itemize} \item \emph{$h$-refinement} will improve the geometric approximation of the surrogate boundary, thereby reducing the projection distance from $\widetilde{\Gamma}$ to $\Gamma$ and driving the remainder term $\mathcal{O}(\|\mathbf{d}\|^p)$ toward the optimal $\mathcal{O}(h^{p+1})$ scaling. \item \emph{$p$-refinement} will leave the boundary location unchanged but enable an additional derivative in the Taylor expansion.
-This is especially beneficial for Neumann boundary conditions, since it allows one more term in the expansion and may thus restore the optimal convergence rate without globally raising the spline degree. \item \emph{$k$-refinement} will combine both effects, yielding a more accurate surrogate boundary and a higher‐order Taylor correction which combines $p$- and $h$-refinement, will simultaneously improve the surrogate boundary’s geometric accuracy and provides higher‐order derivatives in the Taylor expansion. \end{itemize}
+\begin{itemize} \item \emph{$h$-refinement} improves the geometric approximation of the surrogate boundary, thereby reducing the projection distance from $\widetilde{\Gamma}$ to $\Gamma$ and decreasing the boundary-consistency term especially for Neumann conditions.
+In boundary-dominated regimes, this may reduce the overall error and delay the onset of suboptimal convergence behaviour.